CGJennings/se3docs/docs/install-other.md

    java -cp strange-eons.selibrary register
    ```

-   >To register for all users instead of yourself, try the `--allusers` option (run with `sudo`).
+   >To register for all users instead of yourself, try the `--allusers` option.
 The registration tool requires that you have the package `xdg-utils` installed.
 Recent builds of popular Linux distros should already include it, but if yours does not you can install it yourself.
 A typical command to do this is `sudo apt-get install xdg-utils`; check the documentation for your distro for more information.
 If needed, you can specify the location of `xdg-utils` with the `--xdg` option.
+The `--uninstall` option can be used to remove a previous registration.
 (Use `--help` option for a complete list of options.)

-   ​
+## Troubleshooting

+Installation problems are rare but frustrating.
+If the installer fails to start or reports a corrupt file, it usually means that the file did not download correctly.
+Try downloading it again.

+For other issues, refer to the [Troubleshooting](troubleshooting.md) section.